So you're thinking about switching to AT&T.

 Does AT&T Have Coverage in My Area?

-It's highly likely that you can get AT&T service unless you live in an extremely remote area.
-You can check for coverage on their website, or at OpenSignal.
+It's highly likely that you can get AT&T phone service unless you live in an extremely remote area.
+You can check for coverage on our website.

 How Do You Port a Phone Number?